XCZchaos/CT-MIFNet/README.md

 You can directly run the model files TFCformer.py and TFCformer_2b.py.
 We will update the descriptions for some files shortly after our paper is accepted.

 ---

+## Notice
+If you apply CT-MIFNet to other paradigms besides Motor Imagery, we recommend that you remove the CSP module.
+Based on our experiments in the Pain Perception paradigm, we found that the CSP had a negative impact on the model.

+---

 ## **Citation**
 Hope this code can be useful.
 I would appreciate you citing us in your paper.
 ```